hinsonan/hinsonan.github.io/_posts/2025-10-20-cuda-in-python.md

 We all know Python is slow but everyone knows the secret to python programming is to try and avoid python at all cost and call a C/Rust binding beneath the hood.

 Since we are all ML nerds let's take this a step further and use python to call gpu accelerated libraries or even write CUDA code.
-Many people know about using numpy or fast cpu operations and we know Pytorch allows you to easily put models on the gpu but it goes deeper than that.
+Many people know about using numpy for fast cpu operations and we know Pytorch allows you to easily put models on the gpu but it goes deeper than that.

 If you are doing intense computations you don't need to feel that you can only write optimized cpu algorithms in python.
 You can utilize the speed of the gpu when you have algorithms suited for parallel processing.